Memory-Wabwile/delani-studio/README.md

 <img src="images/screen5.jpeg" alt=""><br>

 ## Setup/Installation Requirements
-click to clone this repository.
+* gh repo clone Memory-Wabwile/delani-studio to clone this repository.
 * application runs on all browsers
-*
-* This application can run on any software , android , macos or windows. it only needs installation which can be done from playstore appstore or any browser
+* This application can run on any software , android , MacOs or windows. it only needs installation which can be done from playstore appstore or any browser

 ## Known Bugs
 currently there are no identified bugs of the system